 Sri Lanka has amazed us.
-Like India in many ways, but yet, completely different, it is endlesslesly surprising and mesmerising.
-We were wandering along the battered but still formidable ramparts of Galle Fort when what should we behold gaily striding down the street before our very amazed gazes but this.Read More 76 Trombones in the Big Parade
+Like India in many ways, but completely different, endlesslesly surprising.
+We were wandering along the formidable ramparts of Galle Fort when what should we behold gaily striding down the street before our very amazed gazes but this.Read More 76 Trombones in the Big Parade

 Travelling through Asia and the subcontinent is at times challenging.
 Sri Lanka is simply charming.
 No curbside piles of rubbish, no strident claxxoning of horns, no olfactory assaults, – a gentler, more relaxing paradise on all counts.
 Pillows that you sink into unconsciousness gratefully.
 Towels with a fluff-factor off the scale.
 I understand why this […]Read More The Unbearable Lightness of Being in Sri Lanka

 Forget about Tiffany’s these are our epiphanies… When travelling included-breakfasts are a big deal.
 Depending on their largesse they can keep you going for the day AND the heavy duty of sightseeing and walking miles not knowing where you’re going.
 We have come across some exceptional ones in our travels Vientiane, Laos The transcendental rice […]Read More Breakfast Epiphanies

 Galle Fort is a beautiful UNESCO heritage listed town on the south-western coast of Sri Lanka, built first by the Portuguese and then fortified by the Dutch.
 (Those Dutch certainly knew how to build ramparts!
 These provide a spectacular passagiata as the sun sets, the lizards, crows, magpies and colourful tourists come out.)
 Galle features […]Read More Délices d’Architecture: Galle Sri Lanka